MohAmrMohamed/ARGToolBox/README.md

 This all in one app should be able to decipher most common ciphers, decipher images, and decipher audio spectograms.

-*Code Guidlines:*
+## Features

+- Decipher common ciphers used in ARGs
+- Decode images embedded with hidden messages
+- Analyze and decipher audio spectograms

+## Usage

+1. Select the type of cipher or puzzle you want to solve from the main menu.
+2. Follow the on-screen instructions or input the necessary data.
+3. View the deciphered output or message.

+## Contribution Guidelines

-1. Create a new branch when adding anything new
+- Create a new branch for each new feature or bug fix.
-2. Always use camelCase when naming vairables, functions, or classes
+- Use camelCase for naming variables, functions, and classes.
-3. Always add a brief description of the cipher and comment extensively on each part of the code
-4. This project follows OOP structure which means each specefic decipher should be in a standalone file fore example ceaserCipher.py, base10Cypher.py, etc.
-5. GUI can only be made using Tkinter
+- Provide descriptive comments and follow the established coding style.
+- Each specific decipher should have its own standalone file following the OOP structure.

+## License

+This project is licensed under the [MIT License](LICENSE).
-This app is free for personal and commerical use, but crediting me will surely help :)
+This app is free for personal and commerical use, but crediting will surely help :)

-Thanks,
+You can reach me through mamrmohamedabdelaziz@gmail.com Thanks,
 Mohamed Amr